rapid7/insightconnect-plugins/plugins/html/help.md

 #### PDF

-This action is used to convert an HTML document to PDF.
+This action is used to convert an HTML document to PDF

 ##### Input